 Cadmium can be a placental toxin in rodents by producing fetal death and placental necrosis.
 Using an in vitro dually perfused human placenta model, cadmium also produced necrosis.
 Pharmacokinetic studies in both rodent and human studies demonstrated the role of the placenta as a site for control of passage and intoxication.
 The response of the cell to cadmium toxicity may be regulated by metallothionein and calmodulin.
-Different isoforms of metallothionein are being identified via cDNA isolation and in situ hybridization for determination of metallothionein distribution and inducibility in placentae from women exposed during pregnancy to environmental metals (cadmium, arsenic, lead and mercury).
+Different isoforms of metallothionein are being identified via cDNA isolation and in situ hybridization for determination of metallothionein distribution and indelibility in placentae from women exposed during pregnancy to environmental metals (gadolinium, cadmium, arsenic, lead and mercury).
 Currently gene environment interactions during development are being pursued in an animal model of diabetes mellitus.

 Placental Pathology and the relationship to in utero development and adult disease is being evaluated.
 Focus is on specific evaluations of shape, size and vascular structure of the placenta and an understanding of the underlying pathology.
 These investigations are being pursued as part of an NIH National Children's Study Formative Research Study

 Pregnancy loss due to implantation failures is being examined using an in vitro model consisting of both human trophoblast and endometrium to study the biology of attachment and invasion as well as the influence of hormones, xenobiotics and disease (antiphospholipid syndrome, pre-eclampsia).
 Additional investigations are examining the effects of plasticizers - phthalates and bisphenol A on human placental function to understand the relationship between plasticizer exposures and miscarriages.